 |Woofer Box Joinery

-I completely redrew the plans because I'll use Baltic birch plywood which measures 0.677" thick.
+I completely redrew the plans because I'll use Baltic birch plywood which measures 0.68" thick.
 This is somewhat thinner than the nominal 3/4" material used in SL's plans.
 To get a tight fit everywhere, I had to determine new sizes of the parts for the cabinet.
-Redrawing to scale allowed this.
+Redrawing to scale allowed me to do this.

 For non-owners of plans, I'm sorry I can't present more detail or show an overall picture here.
 If I did so, I might be inadvertently releasing intellectual property.
 For Linkwitz plan owners, these pictures combined with your existing plans on page 11 should be enough to understand my approach.

 While I was shopping at the local farmer's market, I saw a vendor selling wooden cutting boards there.
 It is someone with whom I have worked on some projects at the university, and his woodworking looked solid.
 I asked about getting some cherry boards glued up into a panel to serve as baffle material.
 His similar sized kitchen cutting boards were $45 each, and he said that it would be the same for an all-cherry panel.
 He also stated that he could plane the thickness close to what SL has specified in the plans.

 I sent him an email about getting the work done, and supplied this sketch (sorry about the lack of supplied dimensions - intellectual property, you know).
 Cherry should look nice, and I have lots of cherry boards in the garage for other parts of the build (bridge) if I choose to go that direction.

 |Tweeter sub-baffle fabrication